An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

 (2) We apply the result of Theorem \ref{lisonek} to the code $D$.
 First note that $e=n-2(\frac{n-|X|}{2})=|X|$.
-Thus there exists a quantum stabilizer code with parameters $[[n+|X|,0,d]]_2$ which is in correspondence to a Hermitian self-dual linear code over $\F_4$.
-Since Hermitian self-dual codes always have even weights, we conclude that $d$ is even.
-Moreover, $C+D=C$ and we get the minimum distance lower bound $d \ge \min \{d(D),d(C)+1\}$. \end{proof}
+Thus there exists a quantum stabilizer code with parameters $[\![n+|X|,0,d ]\!]_2$ which is in correspondence to a Hermitian self-dual linear code over $\F_4$.
+Since Hermitian self-dual codes always have even weights \cite[Theorem 1.4.10 (ii)]{Huffman}, we conclude that $d$ is even.
+Moreover, $C+D=C$ and we get the minimum distance lower bound $d \ge \min \{d(D),d(C)+1\}$. $\square$\end{proof}

-The quantum code of Part (2) has a more optimistic minimum distance when $|X|$ is relatively small.
-In general, in order to apply the above constructions, one only needs to find an integer $n$ that such that $tn \nmid 2^{2j-1}+1$ for each integer $1\le j \le r=\ord_{tn}(4)$.
+In general, in order to apply the above constructions, it is essential to find an integer $n$ that such that $tn \nmid 2^{2j-1}+1$ for each integer $1\le j \le r=\ord_{tn}(4)$.
 Selection of such value of $n$ guarantees the existence of a binary quantum code.
-Then duadic codes help to compute the dimension and minimum distance of the output quantum code.
 Later we prove that there are infinitely many values of $n$ that satisfy the condition of Theorem \ref{T:3}.
-Furthermore, the linear codes $C,D$, and $E$ in the above theorem can be constructed very fast using the built-in function \texttt{ConstaCyclicCode(n, f, a)} in Magma computer algebra~\cite{magma}, where $f$ is the generator polynomial of the code and $a$ is the shift constant.
-Perhaps the main challenging task of the above construction is the true minimum distance computation.
-Recently, it was demonstrated that computing the true minimum distance of general quantum stabilizer codes is NP-hard~\cite{Kapshikar}.
-However, the algebraic properties inherent in cyclic and constacyclic codes, such as the BCH and square root bound, can significantly contribute to the computation of the true minimum of quantum codes in Theorem \ref{T:3}
+Furthermore, the linear codes $C,D$, and $E$ in the above theorem can be constructed easily, for example using the built-in function \texttt{ConstaCyclicCode(n, f, a)} in Magma computer algebra~\cite{magma}, where $f$ is the generator polynomial of the code and $a$ is the shift constant.
+Perhaps the main remaining challenge is the computation of true minimum distance.
+Indeed, recently it was demonstrated that computing the true minimum distance of a general quantum stabilizer code is NP-hard~\cite{Kapshikar}.
+Nevertheless, properties specific to cyclic and constacyclic codes can significantly aid in computing the true minimum of quantum codes given in Theorem \ref{T:3}.
+This is mainly because: \begin{itemize} \item When length of the code is very large, minimum distance lower bounds like the BCH and square root bound provides an initial lower bound for the minimum distance, which can computationally take a considerable amount of time. \item Using properties like the existence of large cycles in the automorphism groups of cyclic, constacyclic, and quasi-cyclic codes enhances algorithms for computing the minimum distance, outperforming those designed for general codes.
+Additional details on this can be found, for example, in the minimum distance computation section of \cite{magma}. \end{itemize}

 Next we give a special case of Theorem \ref{T:3} that can be applied to construct binary quantum stabilizer codes with more explicit parameters.